gvieri/ransomvirusprotector/README.md

 * net blocks related to France:  python ransomvirusprotector.py -c FR
 * net blocks related to Italy and France: python ransomvirusprotector.py -c FR,IT

-2. Do you want know the command to block:
+2. Do you want to know the command to block:
 * All russian IP addresses: python ransomvirusprotector.py -c RU -p "iptables -I INPUT -s " -P " -j REJECT"

-Create the file h.txt with the following raw: iptables flush
+Create the file h.txt with the following content: iptables flush

 Then: